Movie Theater Business Model | How Do Movie Theaters Make Money

 Be it streaming services and television, video games, or even your smartphone, we have a lot of entertainment options within a distance of a mere 5 meters.
 This means people are becoming less and less likely to move to nearby theatres.

 Secondly, studios now care about their distribution.
 They are making their streaming services to capture more market share for the film.
-Hence the pandemic caused studios to rethink their movie releasing and revenue model behaviours.
+Hence, the pandemic caused studios to rethink their movie release and revenue model behaviours.
 Which was not to mention at least a century-old method earlier.

 The Expected Future of Film Distribution

-Now you might think that streaming is the future.
-And whatever is happening in this industry makes it more flexible for the viewers.
-This is quite an obvious thought, but this industry is not that simple and this pandemic shift of behavior is turning the revenues down.
+Now, you might think that streaming is the future.
+Whatever is happening in this industry makes it more flexible for the viewers.
+This is quite an obvious thought, but this industry is not that simple, and this pandemic shift in behavior is turning the revenues down.
 How do you ask?

 The future of movie theaters will likely include new technology like virtual reality, 3D, and 4D for more immersive experiences.
 Filmmakers might try new ways to tell stories.
 Some theaters now offer extras like fancy food and drinks to bring in more people.
 They might also make money by hosting events or renting out spaces.

-Warner Bros. announced that after the release of ‘Wonder Woman 1984’, every film release will be debuted on HBO Max.
+Warner Bros. announced that after the release of ‘Wonder Woman 1984’, every film release will debut on HBO Max.
 That can be accessed with a subscription fee.
 This policy was later changed and made fit for 2022.
-When the situation became a little normalized, HBO said that it would be released first in theatres and after 45 days it would be available for further audiences.
+When the situation became a little normalized, HBO said that it would be released first in theatres, and after 45 days it would be available to further audiences.
 Thus, studios are approaching the situation dynamically.

 On the other hand, Reliance Entertainment and T Series are hoping for the comeback of big screens in our society.
 They reportedly invest about INR 1,000 crores ($135 million) in big-screen releases.